jonataslaw/getx/README.md

 # Get

-A consistent navigation library that lets you navigate between screens, open dialogs, and display snackbars from anywhere in your code without context.
+A consistent navigation library that lets you navigate between screens, open dialogs/bottomSheets, and display snackbars from anywhere in your code without context.
 ## Getting Started

 Flutter's conventional navigation has a lot of unnecessary boilerplate, requires context to navigate between screens, open dialogs, and snacking is really painful.